2023 Best Radio, TV & Digital Communication Bachelor's Degree Schools

 Full Radio, Television & Digital Communication at Miami University - Oxford Report

-University of Florida did quite well in this year’s ranking of the best places for radio, television and digital communication students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the city of Gainesville, UF is a public college with a very large student population.
+University of Florida landed the #6 spot in the 2023 rankings for the best bachelor’s degree radio, television and digital communication programs.
+Located in the medium-sized city of Gainesville, UF is a public college with a very large student population.

 On average, digital communication graduates from UF take out $19,259 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $241, based on a 10-year repayment plan.

-Read full report on Radio, Television & Digital Communication at Northwood University
+Read full report on Radio, Television & Digital Communication at Elon University

 After completing their Bachelor's Degree, digital communication graduates from ASU - Skysong carry an average student debtload of $29,594.